Arts University Bournemouth

 - There is a range of halls, or shared and rented housing for students to choose from.

-- Bournemouth has a large number of lodgings available where students can live with an English family.
+- Bournemouth has a large number of lodgings available where students can live with an English family, as well as Student Hotels for students looking for accommodation with more support.

 - Teaching takes place in a classroom or ordinary lecture theatre.
 Subjects with classroom teaching might include history, maths and philosophy.